flash-oss/mini-graphql-http-client/README.md

 MiniGraphqlHttpClient:

 - 1Kb of Gzipped JavaScript;
-- Caches every query out there without parsing it to cache pieces separately;
+- Caches the whole query without parsing it;
-- Newbie friendly.
-Straightforward to use.
+- Newbie friendly, straightforward to use.

 ## How caching works